oguzbilgic/oguzbilgic.github.com/_posts/2020-12-09-the-future-i-believe-in.md

 Until this happens, or the banks we know as usual dies (they would rather adopt a new technology then die) crypto currency space will grow and gain more users.

+## Remote Work

+With the current environment we live in in 2020, It is already pretty hard to argue against the remote work already.

+I believe that we went through different stages of work.
+These could be simplified as:

+1. Farming
+2. Manufacturing
+3. Knowledge - Office Work
+4. Remote work

+Unfortunately, not every part of the country or not every country can move to the later stages, depending on their current progress some might end up being stuck, so this one will have very different timelines for every country.

+While in California, working from home is already a new normal for the most tech companies, talking to my friends and family in Istanbul (which relies mostly on service and manufacturing), remote work is still very foreign.